On subgroups of Brin-Thompson groups $nV$: Preliminaries

 \end{definition}

 Obviously $\bar{\pi}$ is not injective.
 For example, $id \in {\rm Homeo} \, \mathcal{C}^n $ can be represented by a triple $(X, X, id)$ for any dyadic block $X$ (see Figure \ref{Fig:identity}).

 We will give a group structure on an appropriate quotient of $\mathcal{T}$ in order to say that $\bar{\pi}$ induces a homomorphism.
-To do this, we introduce a crucial terminology while we are representing an element in $nV$ by a pair of dyadic blocks with a permutation.
+To do this, we introduce a crucial terminology where we represent an element in $nV$ by a pair of dyadic blocks with a permutation.

 \begin{definition}[Admissibility] A dyadic block $X$ is said to be {\it admissible} for $g \in nV$, if $g$ can be represented by a triple $(X, Y, \sigma)$ for some $Y$ and $\sigma$. \end{definition}

 If $X = \{ X_i \}$ is admissible for $g \in nV$, then $Y = \{ g(X_i) \}$ is a dyadic block by the definition of the triple.
 Each $g(X_i)$ is a dyadic subblock and $Y$ is a collection of such subblocks that form a dyadic block, thus it is natural to denote $Y$ by $g(X)$.
 Under this notational convention, $g$ represents the map between dyadic blocks instead of $\mathcal{C}^n$s, and we are abusing the notation $g$ slightly.
 We distinguish them according to whether the source is $\mathcal{C}^n$ or a dyadic block.
 When we use the notation $g(X)$, $X$ must be admissible for $g$.